-Today, Dr. James Fondriest, your Winnetka, IL dentist shares the health benefits of exercise, which applies to your smile and body alike.
+Today, Dr. James Fondriest shares the health benefits of exercise, which applies to your smile and body alike.

 Exercise Maintains Your Smile and Body Fit

-- Fewer migraines.
-If you have an issue with chronic migraines, your Winnetka, IL dentist suggests hitting up the gym for 30 minutes to an hour per day.
+If you have an issue with chronic migraines, we suggest hitting up the gym for 30 minutes to an hour per day.
 Its been proven that regular exercise is just as effective at reducing migraine symptoms as common migraine prevention medication.

 Exercise is great for maintaining both your overall and dental health in check.
 If you would like more tips and tricks to improve your oral health, talk to Dr. Fondriest.
-To schedule an appointment with your Winnetka, IL dentist, call us at (847) 234-0517.
+To schedule an appointment call us at (847) 234-0517.
 Also, visit our website for services, testimonials, and before-and-after gallery.
-Dr. Fondriest and his staff welcome patients from Winnetka and surrounding cities.
+Dr. Fondriest and his staff welcome patients from Chicago and surrounding cities.